-Keynote Speaker: James M. Drinan, Executive Officer of the American Planning Association
+Keynote Speaker: James M. Drinan, Executive Director of the American Planning Association

 Drinan’s career has focused on association leadership, governance, and strategic planning.
 He has had executive responsibility for a family of organizations, including associations, foundations, international federations, for-profit subsidiaries, and political action committees.
 He has served as general counsel, lobbyist, and spokesperson for associations at the state and federal levels.